Muskan-kumari1/javascript.md/project.md

 # 1. What Is javascript

 - JavaScript is a scripting or programming language that allows you to implement complex features on web pages.
-- Invented in 1995 at Netscape Corporation(Livescript).
+- Invented in 1995 at Netscape Corporation.

 - It is a case-sensitive language.